Tessi-Tms/TmsMediaBundle/README.md

 **Response**

-This will result to a `200 OK HTTP Status Code ` if a correct reference is passed; but passing invalid reference will result to a `400 Bad Request HTTP Status Code`
+This will result to a `200 OK HTTP Status Code ` if a correct reference is passed; but passing invalid reference will result to a `404 Not Found HTTP Status Code`

 **Parameters description**